fast-reflexes/BirthdayProblem-Python/README.md

     correct answer is 0 and not 1.
   * Added trivial use case for calculating `N` using `D` and `P` when `D` is 1 and `P` is neither 0 nor 1 (in this case the answer is always 2).

+* *v.
+1.4.1*
+  * Documentation, text and smaller fixes forgotten in v.
+1.4.
+  * Added tests where the project is used as a library (previous tests only used the project's command line API).